Joey Meneses Player Props: Nationals vs. Phillies

 - Meneses is batting .283 with 19 doubles, a triple, two home runs and 18 walks.

-- He has hit a long ball in two of 75 games played this year, and in 0.6% of his plate appearances.
+- He has homered in two of 75 games played this year, and in 0.6% of his plate appearances.

-- Meneses has had at least one RBI in 34.7% of his games this season (26 of 75), with more than one RBI seven times (9.3%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 26 games this year (34.7%), Meneses has picked up an RBI, and in seven of those games (9.3%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.